datacamp/authoring/docs/mobile/development.md

 4. Check out your new content on the development app, make sure everything looks good.

-5. Merge your content branch into the *master* branch on GitHub.
+5. When you are ready for a full release, open a pull request with your content branch into the *master* branch on GitHub.

-7. Tag the `master` branch in GitHub `release-1.0.0` as appropriate.
-We recommend using [semantic versioning](https://semver.org/), but the only rule is that the tag/release must begin with `release-`.
+7. DataCamp will review and approve the pull request, and tag the `master` branch in GitHub for release.

 8. Your content is now live to the world!